zerone-fg/MedicalMatch/README.md

 # MedicalMatch

-The code is for paper: MedicalMatch: Rethinking Weak-to-strong Consistency Framework from a Correlation Perspective for Semi-supervised Medical Image Segmentation
+The code is for paper: MedicalMatch: Rethinking Weak-to-strong Consistency Framework from a Correlation Perspective for Semi-supervised Medical Image Segmentation.
 ## 1.Dataset
 Experiments are conducted on three public datasets: **ACDC** , **Synapse** and **ISIC**.
 - **ACDC**